-Seattle Humane's Pet Food Bank collects pet food donations for the pets of low-income community members.
-Our outreach program feeds more than 1,900 pets every month with eight tons of donated pet food delivered to local senior centers, low-income housing complexes, food banks and homes.
+Seattle Humane's Pet Food Bank collects and distributes pet food donations for pets belonging to low-income seniors, families in crisis, and other community members in need.
+The program feeds more than 1,900 pets every month with eight tons of donated pet food delivered by volunteers to low-income senior housing complexes, senior centers and food banks.

-Low-income seniors may apply for monthly pet food services by sending a completed application to [email protected] .
-For one-time emergency assistance or to apply by phone, contact us at (425) 649-7566 or (425) 649-7565.
+Low-income seniors may apply for monthly pet food sending a completed application to [email protected].
+For onrvices by see-time emergency assistance or to apply by phone, contact us at (425) 649-7566 or (425) 649-7565.

 Donate to the Pet Food Bank

-Here are five easy ways to help us feed pets in need:
+Here are three easy ways to help us feed pets in need:

 Pet Project - Helping Clients with HIV/AIDS and Cancer

 Pet Project, an offshoot of the Pet Food Bank, provides services to more than 200 pets belonging to low-income individuals living with HIV/AIDS or cancer.
 Pet Project matches volunteers one-on-one with clients to help them with their basic pet care needs on a monthly basis and enable clients to keep their pets.
 All services and supplies are donated or purchased with donated funds.

 · Pet items such as beds, scratching posts